guilhermevianafreire/microservices-study/README.md

 Projects that help understand and practice common microservices patterns, frameworks and ideas.

 ## Technologies
-Frameworks, libraries and tools tha will be used on this projects.
+Frameworks, libraries and tools tha will be used on these projects.
 - Java
 - TypeScript
 - Spring Boot